camunda/camunda-docs/docs/self-managed/backup-restore/zeebe-backup-and-restore.md

 A backup of a Zeebe cluster consists of a consistent snapshot of all partitions.
 The backup is taken asynchronously in the background while Zeebe is processing.
 Thus, the backups can be taken with minimal impact on normal processing.
-The backups are stored externally and can be used to restore a cluster in case of failures that leads to full data loss or data corruption.
+The backups can be used to restore a cluster in case of failures that leads to full data loss or data corruption.

 Zeebe provides a Rest API to create backups, and query and manage existing backups.
+The backup management API is a custom endpoint `backups`, available via [Spring Boot Actuator](https://docs.spring.io/spring-boot/docs/2.0.x/reference/html/production-ready-endpoints.html).
-The API is accessible via the management port of the gateway.
+It is accessible via the management port of the gateway.

+The backups are stored to an external data storage.
+[S3](https://aws.amazon.com/s3/) or any S3 compatible storages are supported as the backup storage.

 ## Prerequisites

 To use the backup feature in Zeebe, the following configurations must be provided.

 - Enable backups by setting the flag `ZEEBE_BROKER_EXPERIMENTAL_FEATURES_ENABLEBACKUP` to `true`.
-- The backup management API is available via management port of the gateway.
-Ensure the configuration `MANAGEMENT_ENDPOINTS_WEB_EXPOSURE_INCLUDE` include "backups".
+- Ensure the configuration `MANAGEMENT_ENDPOINTS_WEB_EXPOSURE_INCLUDE` include the endpoint "backups".
 Set `MANAGEMENT_ENDPOINTS_BACKUPS_ENABLED` to `true`.
+  For additional configurations such as security, refer to the Spring Boot documentation.
-- Backup is stored in an external storage.
-This must be configured before starting the Zeebe cluster.
+- An external S3 compatible storage must be configured as the backup store.

+### Configure S3 backup store

 Configure backup store in the configuration file as follows.